microsoft/PSRule/docs/authoring/testing-infrastructure.md

     1. Use a short `Synopsis: ` to describe your rule in a line comment above your rule.
         For this to be interpreted by PSRule, only a single line is allowed.
     2. Name your rule with a unique name.
-    3. The `condition` block determines the checks PSRule will use to test `settings.json`.
+    3. The `condition` property determines the checks PSRule will use to test `settings.json`.
         Specifically, the object path `configures.supportsHttpsTrafficOnly` must exist and be set to `true`.

 === "JSON"